compico/go-osu/README.md

 The algorithms compute a set of skill-related metrics for a beatmap: Stamina, Tenacity, Agility, Accuracy, Precision, Memory, Reaction, and other derived values.

-This is a **port** from another language — numerical results may differ from the original due to implementation and language-specific details.
-The goal of this package is to preserve the analysis methodology, not to guarantee bit-for-bit identical results.
-The algorithms are expected to evolve as the implementation is refined.
+This is a **port** from another language.
+The test suite compares output against the original implementation across a large set of beatmaps, and results now match it almost exactly — remaining differences, where they occur, are negligible and come down to implementation details rather than to the methodology itself.
+The algorithms may still be refined further as edge cases are found.

 ## License